gboudreau/certbot-heroku/README.md

 **If you are using Heroku free plan, sadly, Heroku discontinued support for SSL for you.**

-And thus, this plugin is not deprecated, unless you somehow can't or don't want to use ACM.
+And thus, this plugin is now deprecated, unless you somehow can't or don't want to use ACM.
 If so, continue below.

 ## How to use